-The UWC National Committee of Swaziland is a volunteer-based organization responsible for the recruitment and selection of Swazi students wanting to attend a United World College.
-Shortlisted students are placed in one of the 17 UWC schools around the world, with at least one student each year enrolling at Waterford Kamhlaba UWCSA - the only UWC in Africa.
+The UWC National Committee of Eswatini is a volunteer-based organisation responsible for the recruitment and selection of Swazi students wanting to attend a United World College.
+Shortlisted students are placed in one of the 18 UWC schools around the world, with at least one student each year enrolling at Waterford Kamhlaba UWCSA.

-What makes the UWC National Committee of Swaziland unique is we have the highest applicant to place ratios - given the size of Swaziland.
+What makes the UWC National Committee of Eswatini unique is we have the highest applicant to place ratios - given the size of Eswatini.

 Thokozani attended both his primary and high school at Mbabane Central and went on to further his studies at Eswatini College of Technology (ESCOT) where he obtained a diploma in commercial teaching.